MARONITE LITURGICAL YEAR

 Great Friday

-Mass is not celebrated on Good Friday.
-The Christian world halts on this day to recall the death of Jesus and to meditate on the mystery of salvation.
+Great Friday is the most solemn moment of the year, where the Church stands before a mystery too deep for words.
+Mass is not celebrated on this day.
 In the Maronite Rite, two ceremonies are to be celebrated on that day.
 The first is the Adoration of the Cross and the second is the Liturgy of the Burial of the Lord.

 People bring flowers to the service, and women generally wear black.
 The ceremony incorporates prayers, readings, a procession, the burial and the Adoration of the Cross.